sabbashakeel/Formitable-API/README.md

 booking: Stores future bookings for each restaurant.
 Old bookings (7+ days) are deleted on each run.
 availability: Stores availability data for each restaurant based on provided languages.
 Logging
 The script logs every action and error with timestamps to the logs/output.log file.
-This is helpful for tracking the process and debugging.
+This helps track the process and debugging.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.